sjet47/blog/content/posts/Linux/syscall_irl/index.md

 ---
 <!-- Summary -->

-In the Linux world, **syscall** in most case is the only way for userspace programs to interact with kernel, and utilize the full power that the Linux kernel offers.
+In the Linux world, **syscall** is typically the primary mechanism for userspace programs to interact with the kernel and leverage the full capabilities of the Linux kernel.

-In this blog, we will take a deep dive into Linux system call, not theoretically, but practically.
-We will start from the very beginning, and gradually build up a full picture of Linux system call.
+In this blog post, we will explore Linux system calls in-depth, not just theoretically but also through practical examples.
+We will start from the fundamentals and gradually build a comprehensive understanding of Linux system calls.

 <!--more-->